Rare Epilepsy Network (REN)

 How Much Time will it Take to Participate?

 Reading and signing the consent and filling out your contact information will take about 5-10 minutes.
 The entire enrollment survey will take about 45 minutes to complete but does not have to be completed all at once.
 It is divided up into sections.
 A few times a year we will send you an email asking you to complete a follow-up survey.

 How Can I Learn More and Enroll in the Registry?

 You may learn more about the Registry and enroll by logging on to the study website at http://ren.rti.org.
-Enrollment is now open.
+Enrollment has closed.